safari bathroom toilet paper

 Architectural Digest named the outdoor showers in the Gibb’s Farm cottages among the 10 most tranquil in the world — and yes, guests are obsessed.
 These are the kind of showers people genuinely write home about (there’s even a guest video if you need proof, we recommend watching with your sound on).

 Showering under open sky, wrapped in greenery, with warm water cascading down while birds provide the soundtrack?
-It’s less “outdoorsy” and more “did I just wander into a luxury spa shoot?”
+It’s less “outdoorsy” and more “did I just wander into a dream?”

 And somehow, it lives up to the hype.
 It’s the kind of experience that makes you linger a little longer… and seriously consider recreating it at home.